Xackery/poetionbot/README.md

 Testing
 ---
-By default, a clean download will be set where at 50% hp, it will click 1,2,3,4.
-At 50% mana, it will click #5.
+By default, a clean download will be set where at 50% hp, it will click 1, 2, 3, and 4.
+At 50% mana, it will click 5.

+Make sure a mana potion is on your 5th slot for testing.

-An easy way to test if the tool is working safely is go to a field (where you can fight) and spam a skill until your is 50% used, and see if your 5th potion is clicked.
-If this happens, you can proceed to changing settings.
+Go to a combat field (where you can fight) and spam a skill until your mana is 50% used, then see if your 5th potion is clicked

+If this happens, the bot is working properly, and you can now proceed to changing settings.

 Changing Settings
 ---